 EAL students take the OUP test as part of the admissions assessments.
-Those who require extra support receive it in small EAL specific classes.
-Sixth Form students who do not have a GCSE in English Language may work towards the Cambridge International English Language Testing System (IELTS), taken in Year 12 (L6) to support university applications.
+Those who require extra support receive it in small EAL specific classes at an additional cost.
+Sixth Form students who do not have a GCSE in English Language may work towards the Cambridge International English

+Language Testing System (IELTS), taken in Year 12 (L6) to support university applications.